Valley Forge Pilgrimage: History

 Boy Scouts of America (BSA) was only three years old, and was sweeping the country when approximately 300 Scouts from Philadelphia and suburban Delaware and Montgomery Counties took part in the first pilgrimage.

 Typical attendance ranged from 125 to 275 Scouts and leaders until the Great Depression.
 The event has been held every year, even during the Depression and World War II, though the event was then held at a reduced scale.
 In the early years, Scouts traveled to Valley Forge by train and foot, arriving at the Valley Forge Train Station.

 The event was organized by an Episcopal priest, Rev. Dr. W. Herbert Burk of Norristown.
 Burk had also been instrumental in building the Washington Memorial Chapel at Valley Forge.
 Burk continued to be involved in the planning for the annual pilgrimage for the next two decades.
 The term "pilgrimage" was chosen because every participating troop lined up in formation with their flags and paraded to the chapel for the memorial service for George Washington.

 The first official overnight Valley Forge Encampment in connection with a pilgrimage was in 1948.
-Prior to that there were many unofficial campouts on the site, as the area was relatively rural and unpopulated.
+Prior to that there were many unofficial camp outs on the site, as the area was relatively rural and unpopulated.
 General John Pershing and Daniel Carter Beard have both been featured guests.
 The biggest crowd was at the 1932 pilgrimage, which marked Washington's 200th birthday.
 An estimated 9,000 Boy Scouts from Pennsylvania and neighboring states, plus 10,000 adults and children, were on hand.